"When we are constantly worrying about the future or regretting about the past, we will never be happy in the Present Moment."

 Do you find yourself dwelling in your thoughts all the time?

 Secondly, when the Mind is Wandering, the state of the mind will be a clouded one.
 And when the mind is clouded it will never be able to come up with a clear/real solutions to the problems that we wish to solve.
-It is only when we address the cause of the wandering thoughts that the "clouds" will begin to dissipate and the mind will become clear.
-And it is only from a state of Clarity that bursts forth wisdom.
+It is only when we address the cause of the wandering thoughts that the chaos will begin to clear and inner wisdom can come through.

 Wandering thoughts are also the Deep Cause for insomnias.
-When our Mind wanders around as we try to sleep it can make us sta awake all night long.
-And the worst Wandering Thoughts are the ones in which we are not aware of.
+When our Mind wanders around as we try to sleep it can make us stay awake all night long.
+And the worst Wandering Thoughts are usually the ones which we are not aware of.

 Is it easy for you to sleep at night or does it take a while?

 The ill-effects of a Wandering Mind thus can be many.

 Realize that our goal of addressing wandering thoughts is not to adddress it for the reason that it is "Bad" but rather to develop the Knowing of why we have wandering thoughts and coming to the realization of whether or not we need them naturally.
 It is then we can fully let go of the need to wander around in our minds and let go of them.